 “The man who has no inner-life is a slave to his surroundings.”— Henri Frederic Amiel

-Perched on a high terrace, surrounded by magnificent gardens, the castle rises above the North Sea like a picture from a storybook, with its fairytale spires and turrets reaching out for the sky.
+Perched on a high terrace, surrounded by magnificent gardens, the castle rises above the North Sea like a picture from a storybook, with its fairy tale spires and turrets reaching out for the sky.

 While sipping on some hot tea, I excitedly walked into the various rooms of the castle – the dining room, the music room, the breakfast room, the drawing room, and the library, which houses over 10,000 books!

 As I wandered around, I tried imagining the Earls and Dukes, who lived there as early as the 1300s, sauntering through the rooms in their kilts and fine regalia.
 Living in this fairly isolated setting, surrounded by nature, gave them the luxury to indulge in the sensual pleasures of life such as music, food, art and interpersonal connections.
 Lucky for them, there were no TVs, phones or Instagram accounts to update!

 I could see how life in the castle offered its occupants the time and space to explore their own inner castle.
 Having access to all the rooms in the castle shielded them from distractions and provided a direct inner path to self-knowledge and personal reflection.

 A person living this kind of existence may feel that their life force is being drained out and that they’re losing themselves to the whims and fancies of the people and institutions.

-The good news is that life does not have to be bland and boring.
+But life doesn’t have to be bland and boring.
 We can instantly shift our outlook from grayscale to Technicolor by simply changing our orientation towards life.
-We can add texture and panache to our experiences by cultivating our inner world of imagination, feelings and creativity.
+We can add vibrancy to our experiences by cultivating our inner world of imagination, feelings and creativity.

-You don’t have to live the glamorous life of an aristocrat or a celebrity to create a vibrant interior world.
-Anyone can cultivate a bountiful inner life but it does require our commitment to spend time to be alone with our thoughts and feelings.
+You don’t have to live the glamorous life of an aristocrat or a celebrity to create a dynamic interior world.
+Anyone can do it, but it does require us to commit to spending time alone with our thoughts and feelings.

-- Make time for self-reflection: If we’re too busy running around and jumping from one activity to the next, it’s almost impossible to carve out the time to reflect on or synthesize our thoughts and feelings.
+2. Make time for self-reflection: If we’re too busy running around and jumping from one activity to the next, it’s almost impossible to carve out the time to reflect on or synthesize our thoughts and feelings.
 One of the major steps in cultivating a rich inner life is by following daily rituals that give you the mental clearing that your mind needs to drift and wander without any pressures.
 Some of the practices that you can adopt include journaling, meditating, walking in nature or taking up some kind of creative hobby.

-- Express your creativity: The late spiritual teacher Wayne Dyer once said, “When you squeeze an orange, you get orange juice because that’s what’s inside.
+4. Express your creativity: The late spiritual teacher Wayne Dyer once said, “When you squeeze an orange, you get orange juice because that’s what’s inside.
 When you are squeezed, what comes out is what is inside.”
-I find this to be especially true, not only in how we interact with others, but also in the contributions that we make, based on our creative instincts and character.
-All the biggest artists and luminaries of humankind had an incredibly rich inner landscape that they tended to carefully like a garden.
+I find this to be especially true, not only in how we interact with others, but also in our creative contributions.
+The biggest artists and luminaries of humankind had an incredibly rich inner landscape that they tended to carefully like a garden.